Understanding How Settlement Proceeds Are Distributed

 Attorney Fees Impact: Understanding Legal Cost Deductions

 Attorney fees represent the largest deduction from your settlement.
-Most personal injury attorneys work on a contingency fee basis, typically charging 33-40% of the gross settlement amount.
-For a $30,000 settlement, attorney fees would range from $9,900 to $12,000.
+Most personal injury attorneys work on a contingency fee basis, meaning their fee is calculated as a portion of the settlement amount, depending on the terms of the agreement.

 Contingency Fee Structure